Associate Dean, Director of Translational Research Programs, Office of Land-Grant Affairs

 As the inaugural director of translational research programs, Ms Suarez works with our state-funded research programs and centers to provide strategic support and guidance, evaluate and advance synergies among programs in areas of mutual interest, and increase opportunities for new sources of external funding to fulfill our Land-Grant mission and commitment to New York state.

-Ms. Suarez serves on the Governor’s Anti-Hunger Food Policy Council, a variety of Department of Agriculture and Markets advisory bodies including the Industrial Hemp Working Group, the Pollinator Protection Task Force, the Craft Beverage Task Force, and the Beginning and Second Career Farmers Working Group.
-She serves as Governor Cuomo’s representative on the Office of General Services Procurement Council.
-She also serves on the Board of Directors of the New York Wine and Grape Foundation, the New York Cider Association, and previously served on the Cornell University’s Empire Food and Agriculture LEAD-NY program board and a stint as the chair of the Empire State Council of Agricultural Organizations.
+Ms. Suarez serves on the Governor’s Anti-Hunger Food Policy Council and chairs the Economic Vitality and Institutional Procurement working group, as well as the Commissioner of New York State Agriculture and Markets Industrial Hemp Working Group, the Pollinator Protection Task Force, the Craft Beverage Task Force, and the Dairy Think Tank.
+She recently represented faculty and extension scholarship on the Agriculture and Forestry Subcommittee of the Climate Leadership and Community Protection Act, helping to provide science based information to find a pathway forward to GHG emissions reductions as well as climate adaptation for New York’s farm community.
+She is also the agricultural representative on the Office of General Services Procurement Council.
+She also serves on the Board of Directors of the New York Wine and Grape Foundation, is the policy co-chair of the Northeast Carbon Alliance, and has previously served on the New York Cider Association Board, Cornell University’s Empire State Food and Agriculture LEAD-NY board and a stint as the chair of the Empire State Council of Agricultural Organizations.